 Only superadmins, technical admins, and admins may create API keys.

 To create a new API key:

-Add a name and a description for the new API key then click the Save button to create the new API key.
-The modal page disappears and the new API key is generated automatically and added to your account.
+Click Save to create the new API key.
+The modal page disappears, and the new API key is generated automatically and added to your account.

 You can also edit and delete API keys from the Account Configuration interface.

 API keys define a configuration scope in Unblu.
 For more information on configuration scopes, refer to Configuration property scope and the configuration cascade.

 Once you’ve created and configured your API key, you can put it to use on your website.
 If your website is instrumented with the Unblu snippet, the API key is a query parameter of the URL used to load the snippet: